 There was a traffic jam that seemed to stretch for miles.
 I wondered what was causing it and soon found out – a car had broken down in one of the lanes and some drivers were trying to cut in front of others, creating more chaos and anger & adding to my burnout.
 I felt my blood pressure rise as I honked my horn and cursed under my breath.
 I wished I could just get out of there and escape from this nightmare.

-As I was driving back, I was thinking that life is too short to be spending on traffic jams and work.
-I wished that I could retire and go away far from the hustle bustle of the city life.
+As I was driving back, I thought that life was too short to be spending on traffic jams and work.
+I wished that I could retire and go away far from the hustle and bustle of city life.
 The tiredness was unbearable.
 The last thought in my mind as I was reaching home was to take a quick dinner, shower and go to sleep early.

-But when I reached the main gate of my house, my wife came out and informed me that she needs to go to the clinic.
-Instead going into the house and take a rest first, I decided to take her straight to the clinic.
+But when I reached the main gate of my house at the edge of burnout, my wife came out and informed me that she needed to go to the clinic.
+Instead of going into the house and taking a rest first, I decided to take her straight to the clinic.
 Might as well do this task in one go and then go back home for the night for good.

 With my wife in the car, I reversed the car and drove towards the clinic.
-My wife suddenly asked me “Are you tired?”
+My wife suddenly asked me “Burnout?”